HenrikJoreteg/human-javascript/ch06 - models.md

 trickyModel.firstName = 'Henrik';

 console.log(trickyModel.firstName);
-// we can make this log out *whatever* the heck we want
+// We can make this log out *whatever* the heck we want
 // despite it appearing to just have been assigned above.
 ```